For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 lloyds logo

-Another bank account you can open as an international student is with Lloyds.
-Their classic account could be good for students who haven’t been a resident in the UK for at least three years.
+Another bank account you can open as an international student is the Lloyds Classic Account.
 As long as you currently reside in the UK, you can open this account.

 If you sign up for Everyday Offers, it’s possible to get up to 15% cashback when you use your Lloyds debit card at some retailers.
 Find out more about cashback in our guide.